ybybzj/m-react/README.md

 * Support Event Delegation(attribute name starts with 'ev')
 * Support Server Rendering, and dom will be reserved properly during client code execution.

 I'm not trying to build a drop-in replacement for React, just mimic the taste.
 Parts of Mithril other than rendering are removed.
-So how to routing or how to manage model layer is all up to you.
+So how to manage routing or model layer is all up to you.
 Usage
 ------
 code: